m1m4/Predict-Selection-Action/README.md

 ## How to run

+Compiling and bundling the extension:

 1. Clone repository
 2. Install all dependencies ("npm install")
-3. In the command line, type "rollup -c" to bundle the scripts
+3. Run "npm run build" to bundle the scripts

-After you have all the steps above, the extension is able to run.
-To run an extension in Firefox:
+Running in Firefox:

 1. Go to the "about:debugging#/runtime/this-firefox"
-2. clic
+2. Click "Load Temporary Add-on" and choose the manifest.json file

 ## Status - 16/06/2024